stmharry/dentscape-hello-world/README.md

 ### Git Flow (Branching Strategy)

+- Development is done on the `dev` branch.
+Check out from `dev` for all feature, fix, and refactor work.
 - Branch naming convention using `<type>/<description>`:
   - `dev/<name>` for general development.
   - `feature/<feature-name>` for new features.